Articles on Biases

 Growth means change, but are entrepreneurs always willing to embrace these changes?
 They often cling to the status quo, even when it is not optimal.
 Take for example...

-Read moreOstrich (ostrich) effect: definition, examples and practical tips
+Read moreOstrich (ostrich) effect: meaning & examples

 Do you think AI won't take off?
 Nobel laureate Paul Krugman said in 1998, "By 2005 or so, it will become clear that the Internet's impact on...

-Read moreHindsight bias: definition, examples and practical tips
+Read moreHindsight bias: meaning & examples

 There are very many people who can explain in hindsight why certain events occurred, but very few who can predict in advance that they will occur.
 Looking back, everything is very clear....